-To build and distribute your Pugpig app, we require your development and distribution certificates (packaged in a P12 file) - as well as Development, Ad-Hoc and App Store certificates.
+To build and distribute your Pugpig app, we require your development and distribution certificates (packaged in a P12 file) - as well as Development, Ad-Hoc and App Store provisioning profiles.

-To submit an app to the app store you need to register an App ID with app - this is done on the Apple developer portal.
+To submit an app to the app store you need to register an App ID with Apple - this is done via the Apple developer portal.
 Once logged in navigate to certificates, identifiers and profiles.
 Then navigate to the App IDs section, this is where you will register your bundle ID.

 Click on the plus in the top right hand corner of the screen: